 Our lead ecDTx, BBI-355, is a novel, oral, selective small molecule CHK1 inhibitor being studied in the ongoing first-in-human, Phase 1/2 POTENTIATE clinical trial in patients with oncogene amplified cancers.
-We expect to have preliminary clinical proof of concept safety and anti-tumor activity data of BBI-355 as a single agent and in combination with targeted therapies in the , including approximately total enrolled patients (single agent cohorts N=~ , combination cohorts N=~).
+We expect to have preliminary clinical proof of concept safety and antitumor activity data of BBI-355 as a single agent and in combination with targeted therapies in the second half of 2024 from approximately 50 to 90 total enrolled patients (single agent cohorts N=~30 to 40, combination cohorts N=~20 to 50).
 Our second ecDTx, BBI-825, is a novel, oral, selective small molecule RNR inhibitor.
-In January 2024, we received allowance from the FDA to initiate the first-).
-Our second ecDTx. in-human, Phase 1/2 STARMAP clinical trial in patients with resistance gene amplifications.
-We expect to initiate the STARMAP trial in Our third ecDTx program, in the drug discovery stage, is directed at a previously undrugged kinesin target essential for ecDNA segregation and inheritance during cell division, and we are advancing this program through drug discovery to candidate identification and into clinical development.
+In February 2024, we initiated the first-in-human, Phase 1/2 STARMAP clinical trial in patients with resistance gene amplifications.
+Our third ecDTx program, in the drug discovery stage, is directed at a previously undrugged kinesin target essential for ecDNA segregation and inheritance during cell division, and we are advancing this program through drug discovery to candidate identification and expect to submit an IND in the first half of 2026.
 We continue to leverage Spyglass to identify and preclinically validate additional ecDNA-essential targets.
 In addition to our three ecDTx programs described above, we have preclinically validated multiple additional ecDNA targets and have initiated ecDTx drug discovery efforts to identify candidates against such targets.
 We expect to continue to identify and preclinically validate additional ecDNA targets using our Spyglass platform in the future.
 To date, all of our ecDTx have been discovered internally, and we retain global rights for all of our programs.
 To assist in identifying patients that may benefit from our ecDTx, we have developed an ecDNA diagnostic test, internally called ECHO, to detect ecDNA in patient tumor samples via routine NGS assays.
 We are working with an in vitro diagnostic company to develop the ecDNA diagnostic into a clinical trial assay, which we intend to use in our ongoing Phase 1/2 POTENTIATE clinical trial.
+The FDA has determined that the ecDNA diagnostic is a non-significant risk device when used in patient selection for the POTENTIATE trial, meaning that we will not be required to obtain FDA approval of an IDE for the use of the ecDNA diagnostic in this trial.

-Since we commenced operations in 2018, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, building our proprietary Spyglass platform, discovering our ecDTx, developing our ecDNA diagnostic, establishing our intellectual property portfolio, conducting research, preclinical studies, and clinical trials, establishing arrangements with third parties for the manufacture of our ecDTx and related raw materials, and providing general and administrative support for these operations.
+Since we commenced operations in 2018, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, building our proprietary

+Spyglass platform, discovering our ecDTx, developing our ecDNA diagnostic, establishing our intellectual property portfolio, conducting research, preclinical studies, and clinical trials, establishing arrangements with third parties for the manufacture of our ecDTx and related raw materials, and providing general and administrative support for these operations.